 A chemical burn of the eye is treated immediately, even before medical personnel arrive.
 The eye is opened and flushed (irrigated) with water or saline.
-When burns are caused by strong acids or alkali or other severely caustic substances, the eye should be irrigated continuously for 30 to 120 minutes.
+When burns are caused by strong acids or alkali or other severely caustic substances, the eye should be irrigated continuously for at least 30 minutes or until the pH (a measure of the acidity or alkalinity) of the eye is normal.
 Irrigation can be continued where it began, in an ambulance, or in an emergency department.
 Because pain may make it difficult for the person to keep the injured eye open, another person may have to hold the eyelid open while the eye is irrigated.

 Although anesthetic eye drops relieve pain, they may also slow healing and are usually not given after the initial irrigation.
 Pain can be treated with acetaminophen or, if severe, acetaminophen with oxycodone.
 If the cornea is burned, an antibiotic ointment is put in the eye.

-Severe burns need to be treated by an ophthalmologist (a medical doctor who specializes in diagnosing and treating eye disorders and doing eye surgery) within 24 hours to preserve vision and prevent major complications, such as damage to the cornea and iris, perforation of the eye, and deformities of the eyelid.
+Severe burns need to be treated by an ophthalmologist (a medical doctor who specializes in the evaluation and treatment—surgical and nonsurgical—of eye disorders) within 24 hours to preserve vision and prevent serious complications, such as damage to the cornea and iris, perforation of the eye, and deformities of the eyelid.

 Wearing safety glasses or a face shield when handling potentially hazardous chemicals is essential to help prevent chemical burns.